dzbeda/projects/terraform/create-postgress-rds-private-subnet/readme.md

 # This task creates AWS RDS using TF - the RDS is located on private subnet.

-VAlues can be updated under **terraform.tfvars file
+Values can be updated under **terraform.tfvars file

 ## The TF run will create the below aws objects
 1. Create VPN